mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 seeks to minimize queueing delays.
 Further recommendations on the transport of RTP and RTCP are contained in {{streams-and-datagrams}}.

-A wide variety of congestion control algorithms for real-time media have been developed (for example, "Google Congestion Controller"
+A wide variety of congestion control algorithms for real-time media have been developed (for example, "Google Congestion Controller" {{?I-D.draft-ietf-rmcat-gcc}}).
+The IETF has defined two such algorithms in Experimental RFCs (SCReAM {{?RFC8298}} and NADA {{?RFC8698}}).
+These algorithms
-{{?I-D.draft-ietf-rmcat-gcc}}).
-The IETF has defined two algorithms in two Experimental RFCs (SCReAM {{?RFC8298}} and NADA {{?RFC8698}}).
-These algorithms for RTP are specifically tailored for real-time transmissions at low latencies, but this section would apply to any rate adaptation algorithm that meets the requirements described in "Congestion Control Requirements for Interactive Real-Time Media" {{!RFC8836}}.
+for RTP are specifically tailored for real-time transmissions at low latencies, but this section would apply to any rate adaptation algorithm that meets the requirements described in "Congestion Control Requirements for Interactive Real-Time Media" {{!RFC8836}}.

-Some low latency congestion control algorithms depend on detailed arrival time feedback to estimate the current one-way delay between sender and receiver, which is unavailable in QUIC {{!rfc9000}} without extensions.
+Some low latency congestion control algorithms depend on detailed arrival time feedback to estimate the current one-way delay between sender and receiver, which is unavailable in QUIC {{!RFC9000}} without extensions.
 The
 QUIC implementations of the sender and receiver can use an extension to add this information to QUIC as described in {{optional-extensions}}.
 An alternative to